At last, you are about to put all you’ve learned into practice.

 No matter what type of trainer you are, from a personal trainer to a group fitness instructor and even an online trainer, Insure Fitness Group has a specific insurance cover for you.

 - Specialized insurance for a range of fitness professionals

 - Includes rental cover damage, stolen equipment, and identity theft

 - Some other insurance companies offer larger payouts options

-Sport Fitness provides coverage for both personal trainers and students studying towards their certification.
+Sport Fitness provides coverage for personal trainers and students studying for certification.